ProprioCS/Provia.Documents/Smart Field Studio.md

 This approach completely eliminates the needs for us to create a perfect "standard template" with every item a dealer might want, and none that they do not want.
 Which was an impossible task anyway.
 Each dealer simply adds and modifies as they want with no need for customization.
 Dealers will also refine their processes over time and make changes - and again we don't need to worry about that, they are affecting only their own data.
 Even if you could somehow account for every dealer with a standard template approach, it doesn't take into account that each dealer will continue to change and evolve over time.

-**Claude’s take:**
+**Claude's take:**

-The Requirements feature within Orion aims to streamline and centralize the management of pre-order checklists for contract furniture dealers.
+The Requirements feature within Provia aims to streamline and centralize the management of pre-order checklists for contract furniture dealers.
 This solution allows dealers to create, customize, and maintain their own checklist items within their business system, eliminating the need for external documents and manual data entry.

 Key benefits of the Requirements feature include: